bilal-azam/MERN-CMS-Project/README.md

      npm start
      ```

-     The frontend will run on `http://localhost:3000`.
+     The front-end will run on `http://localhost:3000`.

 5. Open your web browser and navigate to `http://localhost:3000` to access the BlogSpot web app.